jlambert23/cop4331-large/README.md

 Webpage Index Directory by default is /var/www/html/cop4331-large/public_html

 #Github Notes:
-#/git/testing will be the default git repo on the server
+Navicate to /var/www/html/cop4331-large and use "git pull".
+This is where the .git file is located so it has the server info ready to go.

 #Apache WebServer:
 login: root
 password: password

-#directory for index files is /var/www/html/cop4331-large/public_html
+#directory for index files is /var/www/html/cop4331-large/public_html.
+This is assigned through Apache Server.